Tarquinia: Tarquinia DOC

-The Italian wine DOC of Tarquinia produces red, white frizzante style wine.
+The Italian wine DOC of Tarquinia produces red and white frizzante style wine.
 The grapes are limited to a harvest yield of 12 tonnes/ha with finished wines needing a minimum 10.5% alcohol level.
 The reds are a blend of at least 60% Sangiovese and/or Montepulciano, up to 25% Cesanese and up to 30% of other local red grape varieties such as Abbuoto.
 The whites are composed of at least 50% Trebbiano and/or Giallo, up to 35% Malvasia and up to 30 other local grape varieties with the exception of Pinot grigio that is specifically excluded from the DOC wines of Tarquinia.